nqpz/shadowloss/README.rst

 shadowloss is free software under the terms of the GNU General Public License version 3 (or any later version).
-The author of shadowloss is Niels Serup, contactable at ns@metanohi.org.
+The author of shadowloss is Niels Serup.
 This is version 0.1.0 of the program.

 The libraries used by shadowloss are GPL-compatible.